Zavon Hines: Burnley

-Hines signed a two-year contract with Burnley in August 2011 with a compensation fee, estimated at about £250,000, to be set by a tribunal owing to his young age.
+Hines signed a two-year contract with Burnley in August 2011 with a compensation fee, estimated at £250,000, to be set by a tribunal owing to his young age.
 Hines said on joining Burnley: "I'm looking forward to playing for Burnley.
 It's all about me playing football now. ...
 Burnley seems like a good club to me so it wasn't really a hard decision to come here. ...
 I'm not a person who talks too much.
 I prefer to do it on the pitch, but I think I can do a lot in the Championship for Burnley."
 However, he did not gain a starting place in the first team and, after 13 appearances as a substitute in the Football League Championship, he joined Football League One side AFC Bournemouth in March 2012 on loan until the end of the 2011–12 season to gain more playing time.
 Hines said that, "It's been frustrating for me [at Burnley], I've played a few games but not enough."
 He made eight appearances for Bournemouth, scoring one goal.
 At the end of the season, Burnley chose not to take up the option of a second year on Hines' contract and he was released by the club.
 He had made 16 league and cup appearances for Burnley.